-Whether you’re thinking about buying a property with the intention of doing it up and either moving into it or reselling it, or you’re wondering about making some changes to your current property, renovation can be both a fun and interesting project to get stuck into.
+Whether you’re thinking about buying a property to renovate with the intention of selling it on, or you’re simply looking to enhance your current property, taking on a renovation project can be exciting, challenging and extremely fulfilling.

 The impact of the renovation

-If you do decide to undertake a renovation, make sure to strike a balance between working on your property and your home life, since renovating can often take over every single weekend and spare minute you have.
-Your partner or children may start to roll their eyes or worse if you want to spend every spare second discussing tiles or colour schemes.
+If you do decide to undertake the renovation yourself, make sure to strike a balance between working on your property and your home life.
+It’s incredibly easy for renovating to take over every single weekend and spare minute you have.

-There are five criteria to consider when undertaking a renovation, especially if you’re looking to sell your property following the renovation; location, the demographic of your potential buyers, market value, size and style.
+There are five key criteria to consider when undertaking a renovation project, especially if you’re looking to sell your property following the renovation.
+These are the location, the demographic of your potential buyers, market value, and the size and style of the renovation.

-The market value of your property can have a large bearing on how much your property may sell for, both with or without a renovation.
-The economic standing of the property market can often have more of an impact on sales than whether you’ve updated your kitchen or not, so it’s often a good idea to talk to an estate agent to find out whether a renovation would be necessary.
+The market value of your property will determine how much it will sell for, with or without a renovation.
+The economic standing of the property market can often have more of an impact on sale value than whether you’ve updated your kitchen or not, so it’s a good idea to talk to an estate agent to find out whether a renovation would be worthwhile.

-The size of your renovation is something you need to consider early on in the process, since it will affect both the amount of time that you’ll need to spend on the project, and also the budget that you’ll need to set and work with.
+The size of your renovation is something you need to consider early on in the process too.
+This will affect both the amount of time that you’ll need to spend on the project, and also the budget that you’ll have to work with.

 Disadvantages of a renovation

-One major disadvantage of renovating is that it’s often not possible to completely recoup costs of a renovation project when it comes to selling the property on.
-While a major increase in space, such as an open plan renovation or an extension, could increase prices, often smaller renovations don’t reflect impactfully on prices.
-In terms of rooms, a kitchen renovation will often add more to the price of your property than say, an office renovation.
+One major disadvantage of renovating is that it’s often not possible to completely recoup the costs of the project when it comes to selling the property on.
+While a major increase in space, such as an open plan renovation or an extension, could increase the property’s value, smaller renovations don’t often have as much of an impact as you might think.
+In terms of rooms, a kitchen renovation or bathroom renovation will often add more to the price of your property than, say, an office renovation.

 Additionally, when a renovation is ongoing, there will be a lot of disruption at your property.
-You will need to be prepared for the lack of a room/service – such as a kitchen or bathroom – and will need to deal with the noise of construction.
+You will need to be prepared for the lack of a room such as a kitchen or bathroom – and of course, you will need to deal with the noise of construction.